PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - **Security:** Trusted Firmware for Cortex-A provides a generic solution for authenticating software components.
 - **Firmware Update:** Pelion Device Management Update service is used to update device firmware.
 This leads to a flash partition layout where trusted firmware, kernel, root file system and applications are independently updatable.
-- **Reuse:** Where possible, suitable existing solutions and software are reused to leverage know-how and speed up time to market.
+- **Reuse:** Where possible, suitable existing solutions and software are reused.

 ## Boot flow